nya3jp/tast-tests/src/chromiumos/tast/remote/firmware/codelab/README.md

 At the start of your test body, initialize a `firmware.Helper`.
 The [`NewHelper`] constructor requires several parameters, which it will use later to initialize other structures: `dut` (to construct the Reporter and Servo), `rpcHint` (for the RPC connection), `cfgFilepath` (for the Config), and `servoHostPort` (for Servo).

+> This is simpler, but keep reading. firmware.Pre is simpler yet!

 ```go
 func Codelab(ctx context.Context, s *testing.State) {
 	h := firmware.NewHelper(s.DUT(), s.RPCHint(), s.DataPath(firmware.ConfigFile), s.RequiredVar("servo"))